 ‘Rich Answers’ and seek commercials coming to Google Assistant

-Google is setting greater portraits, equipment and greater visible content in Google Assistant search outcomes for Android devices.
-Calling the range of imagery and new kinds of content material “rich solutions,” the organization seems to be harmonizing effects inside the Assistant with cellular search consequences more generally.
+Google is setting greater portraits, equipment, and visible content in Google Assistant search outcomes for Android devices.
+Calling the range of imagery and new content material “rich solutions,” the organization seems to be more generally harmonizing effects inside the Assistant with cellular search consequences.

 Snippets, one box, knowledge panel, direct solutions.
-The screens on the left under are “earlier than” displays, and those at the proper reflect the new wealthy answers.
-Events, on the left, now have thumbnails and store buttons, the stock ticker on the proper functions a graphical chart and different improved content.
+The screens on the left are “earlier than” displays, and those at the proper reflect the new wealthy answers.
+Events on the left now have thumbnails and store buttons, the stock ticker on the useful functions, a graphical chart, and different improved content.

-There’s a combination of snippets and other types of content material in those outcomes, several which function marked-up content material and a few that don’t.
-There are other examples and content categories inside the blog put up.
+There’s a combination of snippets and other types of content material in those outcomes, several of which function marked-up content material and a few that don’t.
+There are other examples and content categories inside the blog.

 Google Assistant | Google Developers